What Are State Channels?

 State channels are very similar to the concept of payment channels in Bitcoin’s Lightning Network, but instead of only supporting payments, they also support general ‘state updates.’
-For example, moves conducted in a game of Chess could be updated in a state channel and only broadcasted to the Ethereum network once the game is finished.
+For example, users could deposit funds into a contract and sign state updates representing moves conducted in a game of Chess.
+Later, only the final outcome of the game would be broadcasted to the Ethereum network once it's finished.
 This allows ethereum applications to "move" transactions off-chain, increasing the usefulness of the network as a whole.

 How do State Channels work?

 State channels work by “locking up” some portion of blockchain state into a multisig contract, controlled by a defined set of participants.
 The state that is “locked up” is called a state deposit.
 For instance, this might be an amount of ether or an ERC20 token, but could also be a cryptokitty or an ENS domain name.

 After the state deposit is locked, channel participants use off-chain messaging to exchange and sign valid ethereum transactions without deploying them to chain.
 These are transactions that could be put on chain anytime, but are not.

 - Part of the blockchain state is locked via multisignature or some sort of smart contract, so that a specific set of participants must completely agree with each other to update it.

 - Participants update the state amongst themselves by constructing and signing transactions that could be submitted to the blockchain, but instead are merely held onto for now.
 Each new update “trumps” previous updates.